nest/nest-simulator/doc/userdoc/guides/connection_management.rst

-The result of ``nest.GetConnections()`` can be further processed by giving it as an argument to ``nest.GetStatus()``, or, better yet, by using the :py:func:`.get` function on the SynapseCollection directly.
+The result of ``nest.GetConnections()`` can be further processed by giving it as an argument to ``nest.GetStatus()``, or, better yet, by using the :py:func:`~nest.lib.hl_api_types.SynapseCollection.get` function on the SynapseCollection directly.
 Both ways will yield a dictionary with the parameters of the connections that match the filter criterions given to ``nest.GetConnections()``: